strimzi/strimzi.github.io/_posts/2020-11-05-dynamically-changeable-logging.md

 $ kubectl  exec <kafka-cluster-name>-kafka-0 -- bin/kafka-configs.sh --bootstrap-server <kafka-cluster-name>-kafka-bootstrap:9092 --entity-type broker-loggers --entity-name 0 --describe
 ```

+You may wonder what value you should pass to `--entity-name`.
+It should be the name of the Kafka broker what can be found in the broker configuration as `broker.id` property.
+In Strimzi, broker has name related to the name of pod where is it running.
+So <kafka-cluster-name>-kafka-0 should have name '0', <kafka-cluster-name>-kafka-1 will be '1', etc.

 For Kafka Connect you can get loggers information by accessing Connect API service:

 ```